 Thinking about opening a business to sell products?
 Wondering if you should add a selection of products to your service business?
 Looking for ways to improve your existing product sales?
-If so, you need to be aware of the unique risks and difficulties involved with product sales.
-Before launching a new product line, make sure you are ready to tackle the following challenges.
+If so, you need to be aware of the unique risks and difficulties in selling a product.
+You can increase your chances of success by making sure you’re ready to tackle these challenges.

-Getting the products and pricing them is just the first step.
-You also have to decide where and how to display your products, and that varies based on your final goals.
-To explain, let’s say you’re a hairdresser and you decide that you want to offer a line of hair care products.
-You probably already have a space where you cut hair, but you have to invest in shelves or display cabinets and you need to set up everything so it looks enticing to customers.
+Getting and pricing products is just the first step — next, you must decide where and how to display the products.
+This decision varies based on your final goals.
+Imagine you’re a hairdresser, and you decide to offer a line of hair care products.
+You probably already have a space where you cut hair.
+Now, you need to invest in shelves or display cabinets and set up everything so it looks enticing to customers.

-If you decide to focus on online sales, you don’t have to worry about setting up beautiful displays in a storefront, but you have to deal with similar challenges online.
-In particular, you need compelling photos of your wares and an easy-to-explore website.
+If you decide to focus on online sales, you don’t have to worry about setting up beautiful displays in a storefront.
+Instead, you need compelling photos of your wares and an easy-to-explore website.
 In both cases, it helps if you have an intuitive sense of what looks appealing.

-Unfortunately, if you have customers or employees near your products, there is always a risk of theft.
-To reduce the risk, you can pull in safeguards such as cameras or security tags to outwit shoplifters.
-You also may want to do background checks on your employees and take steps to create a culture built on trust with a focus on minimizing internal theft.
+Unfortunately, if you have customers or employees near your products, there’s always the difficulty of potential theft.
+To reduce the risk, you can use safeguards such as cameras or security tags to outwit shoplifters.
+You might also want to do background checks on your employees.
+In the long term, you can minimize internal theft by creating a culture you build on trust.

 If you hold your goods for too long, you run the risk of obsolescence.
-This happens both when consumers lose interest in a trendy product and when a product hits the end of its shelf life.
-To deal with obsolescence, you need to keep an eye on product demand and expiration dates.
-If you think a product isn’t going to sell, consider a heavy mark down rather than forgoing revenue completely.
+This happens when consumers lose interest in a trendy product, or when a product hits the end of its shelf life.
+To deal with obsolescence, simply keep an eye on product demand and expiration dates.
+If a product isn’t selling, you might consider a heavy markdown rather than forgoing revenue completely.

 Regardless of your product niche, returns are inevitable.
-Before you start selling, take some time to draft a return policy.
-In some cases, you may want to set time limits or only accept returns of products that have not been opened.
+Before you start selling, it’s helpful to draft a return policy.
+In some cases, you may want to set time limits or only accept returns on unopened products.
 On the other hand, you may want to have a completely expansive policy where you’re willing to offer a full refund on any product at any time.
-Ultimately, you need to choose a policy that reflects your brand image and works with your bottom line.
+Ultimately, it’s important to choose a policy that reflects your brand image and works with your bottom line.